-A-level chaos as Ucas clearing website crashes after top grades plunge by 10%
+A-level chaos as Ucas clearing website crashes after top grades plunge by record drop

 Overall, 414,940 applicants have gained a place at university or college – down on 425,830 last year (-2.6%) but an increase on 408,960 in 2019 (+1.5%).
 For UK 18-year-olds, 230,600 have been accepted, a decline from 238,090 in 2022 (-3.1%) but up on 199,370 in 2019 (+15.7%).

-A UCAS spokesperson said that, at the time results were released, “a small number of students may have been affected by the website running slow but this was quickly resolved”, adding: “All students were able to access their decisions on email and we can see that three-quarters of applicants have opened their emails.”
+A Ucas spokesperson said that, at the time results were released, “a small number of students may have been affected by the website running slow but this was quickly resolved”, adding: “All students were able to access their decisions on email and we can see that three-quarters of applicants have opened their emails.”

 In response to the organisation’s figures, Gillian Keegan told BBC Radio 4’s Today programme: “79% of those students receiving their results today got their first choice of university.
 And that is up from 74% in 2019 ...
 So hopefully that will lead everybody to understand that we were right to put the grading system back to normal.”